Hogan Jazz Archive

-The Hogan Archive of New Orleans Music and New Orleans Jazz is located in New Orleans, Louisiana, United States, and is one of the special collections of the Tulane University library.
+The Hogan Archive of New Orleans Music and New Orleans Jazz is an academic repository located at Tulane University in New Orleans, Louisiana.
 The archive specializes in Dixieland Jazz, gospel, blues, rhythm and blues, Creole songs, and related musical genres.
-Its collection includes: Oral histories, audio and video recordings, photos and other images, sheet music, personal papers, and teaching aids.
+Its collection includes oral histories, audio and video recordings, photos and other images, sheet music, personal papers, and teaching aids.

-Originally named the Archive of New Orleans Jazz, the archive is often simply referred to as the Hogan Jazz Archive.

-As of 2001, the Hogan Jazz Archive was the world's largest jazz archive, with oral histories of more than 500 musicians of the genre.
+Originally named the Archive of New Orleans Jazz and later renamed the William Ransom Hogan Jazz Archive, it is often simply referred to as the Hogan Jazz Archive.
+As of 2001, the archive was the world's largest jazz archive, with oral histories of more than 500 musicians of the genre.

 Founding

 In 1958, then Tulane University graduate student Richard B. "Dick" Allen started a project on the oral history of New Orleans jazz.
 William Ransom Hogan (1908-1971) was a professor in the history department at Tulane University from 1947 until his death in 1971.
 Hogan obtained grants from the Ford Foundation to develop much of the original collection at the archive and to support Allen's graduate thesis project.

 Allen was adept at interviewing jazz musicians, and he emphasized musicians that were active early in the history of New Orleans-style jazz.
 His interviews resulted in a collection of oral histories occupying more than 2000 reels of audio tape, which form a core part of the Hogan Jazz Archive.

 At the time of its founding in 1958, the original goal of the Hogan Jazz Archive was to record the history of the local form of jazz music.
 The original name of the archive was the "Archive of New Orleans Jazz".